Mahogany other than Swietenia

-The wood of Khaya senegalensis and Khaya grandifoliola resembles Swietenia more closely than the wood of Khaya anthotheca and Khaya ivorensis, but they both are heavier and harder.
+Visually, the wood of Khaya senegalensis and Khaya grandifoliola resembles Swietenia more closely than the wood of Khaya anthotheca or Khaya ivorensis, but they both are heavier and harder than Swietenia.
 All native species are currently under inspection by CITES for recommending restrictions.

 TOON, botanical name Toona, is a Mahogany family tree native throughout eastern Europe, northern Asia, and South East Asia.
 In South East Asia the wood is considered of high value and is used in house and ship building, for joinery, high-grade furniture, tea chests and boxes, musical instruments, toys and novelties, carvings, veneer, plywood and pencils.
-It is used as a genuine mahogany replacement in the manufacturing of higher-quality factory-made guitars where mahogany is specified.
-Toona is quite similar to Swietenia acoustically but lighter in weight.
+It is used by higher-quality Chinese guitar manufacturers where mahogany is otherwise specified.
+Toona is quite similar to Swietenia sonically but lighter in weight.
 There are four species, each with their own trade names :